Provence Style - Interior Design Inspiration

 Maximize natural light wherever possible.
 Use breezy, sheer curtains or leave windows bare to let sunlight filter in.
 Large mirrors can reflect daylight, making rooms feel airy and spacious.
 A bright, well-lit home is essential for capturing that inviting Southern French ambiance.

-Glazed pitchers, terra cotta pots, and ceramic plates with hand-painted patterns can double as decor and functional items.
-Arrange them on open shelves or as a charming centerpiece.
-Mixing old and new ceramics adds to that collected-over-time aesthetic.
+Consider items such as glazed pitchers, terra cotta pots and ceramic plates with hand-painted patterns.
+Consider placing them on open shelves or using them as a centerpiece.
+Mixing old and new ceramics helps achieve the collected-over-time look.

 Bring the scents and sights of Provence into your kitchen or living space with fragrant bundles of lavender, rosemary, or thyme.
 Place them in earthenware jugs, hang small bunches to dry, or create a window herb garden.
 This not only adds visual interest but also fills your home with delightful aromas.